Definition: citing a book

 The table below (cf. APA manual 2010 & Oertner, St. John, & Thelen 2014: 48-49) lists the most crucial elements when it comes to citing a book.
 It is important to distinguish between those pieces of information that must be included when citing a book and information that can be included but is not obligatory.

 Moreover, there are things that are never part of a book citation.
-Generally, it is all about making sure that the source can be easily found (and checked) by the reader of your text.
+Generally, it is all about making sure that the source can be easily found (and checked) by the reader.
 You have to provide as much information as necessary in your book citation, but, at the same time, you must avoid giving redundant information.

 The author of a monograph/book as well as the title are vital parts of any book citation.
 As you can imagine, author and title must be known in order to identify a particular source.
-Moreover, the year of publication and the place of publication are important as well and have to be included whenever you are citing a book.
+The year and place of publication are also important and have to be included whenever you are citing a book.

 In contrast to this, information concerning the academic degree/title or other details about the author are never part of a book citation.
 For instance, adding “famous botanist” is not recommended!
 Furthermore, the kind of binding, the price, or the ISBN are never part of the information that you give when you cite a book.